Charles E W Bean, Diaries, AWM38 3DRL 606/37/1 - January - February 1916 - Part 7

 Australians

-Monday Jan 7th Went to serapeium
+Monday Jan 7th Went to Serapeium

-with Du Boise of the Red.
+yesty with Du Boise of the Red

 Cross.
 He was taking down stores cases of